itaijj/vLLM_bench/README.md

 ## What is one potential optimization you would explore next to improve performance?
 1. Model quantization - if we further decrease the model size by using improved and smaller lower-precision  weights  ( even 4-bit - which was not supported by my GPU ) then the model will take less GPU memory which can be utilized by the vLLM server ( cache, larger batch size and more)

-2. Make max seuqence length shorter - as tranformer complexity is O(n^2) by sequence length ( without optimization and caching) reduction of sequence length n makes the serving of each request faster. and bounded by max_seq_len^2.
+2. Make max seuqence length shorter - as tranformer complexity is O(n^2) by sequence length ( without optimization and caching) reduction of sequence length n makes the serving of each request faster.
+Now the serving time will bounded by O(max_seq_len^2).

 3. Replace model with faster or smaller model ( flash attention or some distilled version )